-Do you know what actions you can take immediately that will reduce your cyber risk?
-This guide will share 5 areas that we recommend you review today and make changes to improve your cyber security posture.
 You’ll find the quick summary at the start to save you time and cut to the key points you need to know.
-The rest of this blog will give you the detail so you understand the importance, as well as help you gain the knowledge you need.
+The rest of this blog will give you the details so you understand the importance, as well as help you gain the knowledge you need.

 Key takeaways;

-• Everyone is at risk, including not for profit/charities.
+• Everyone is at risk, including not-for-profit/charities.

-• Cyber and information security is not complex, not expensive
+• Cyber and information security is not complex, not expensive.

 • You cannot ignore cyber risk, you must at minimum assess it to make an informed decision on your next actions.

-Cyber Risk
+Cyber risk

 Cyber risk is the chance of exposing business information and IT & communication systems to an unauthorised person or circumstances capable of causing loss or damage.